SAP-archive/reason-markdown/README.md

 ---
 ```

-Finishing a Setext-Style-Header with `=`-signs will result in a level 1 header, while finishing a Setext-Style-Header with `-`-signs
-will result in a level 2 header.
+Finishing a Setext-Style-Header with `=`-signs will result in a level one header, while finishing a Setext-Style-Header with `-`-signs will result in a level two header.

 #### Quotes

 You can create a Quote by starting a line with a `>`-sign.
-All immediately following lines which also start with a `>`-sign will belong
-to that quote.
+All immediately following lines which also start with a `>`-sign will belong to that quote.
 A Quote can contain code-blocks and paragraphs.

 ```
 > This is a single-line-quote